-to others.
 Social media can be the bane of many self-employed persons.
-Time lost to reading random Twitter, Snapchat & Instagram articles, playing games or talking to friends is time not spent working or finding new clients.
-And Facebook is big in Finland, but so are many If Facebook is like passing a noticeboard in other social media platforms.
-It may feel like your building every day, then Twitter and Snapit's time spent networking, given how small Finchat are like going to a bar.
-There's lots of land is you may very well run into those people people having conversations and you can join in real life, but the return on investment isn't in any whenever you want but catching up on necessarily quantifiable. old topics isn't easy.
+Time lost to reading random articles, playing games or talking to friends is time not spent working or finding new clients.
+And Facebook is big in Finland, but so are many other social media platforms.
+It may feel like it's time spent networking, given how small Finland is you may very well run into those people in real life, but the return on investment isn't necessarily quantifiable.

-The real question you need to ask yourself Some of those topics may be relevant to your before using social media is - Do businesses work.
-With so much freelance work being about use social media to find contractors?
-In Finland, staying up to date on the latest trends these the answer is perhaps no. Small businesses or platforms can be a great place to do that.
-But those just starting may use social media to find the amount of work to be found on social mepeople they need.
-Once they've established a dia is limited at best.
-Given the public nature network, they tend to rely on that for work. of communication on these platforms and the ease that people miss messages, most people Nevertheless, social media like Instagram and still rely on more traditional communication other platforms are great places to do marketmediums.
+The real question you need to ask yourself before using social media is - Do businesses use social media to find contractors?
+In Finland, the answer is perhaps no. Small businesses or those just starting may use social media to find people they need.
+Once they've established a network, they tend to rely on that for work.

-ing and find people who might be interested in your services.
+Nevertheless, social media like Instagram and other platforms are great places to do marketing and find people who might be interested in your services.
 If you succeed to tempt quality followers that enhances your visibility and engagement, social media can be a great way to get more customers.
 Of course, this or any other way requires a lot of work, persistence and the right tools.